 Should you choose a cold climate ASHP?

 For more information about different ASHP system types, visit our homeowner FAQ page and our homeowner resources page to view case studies, ASHP overviews, and buying guides.
-If you are interested in installing an ASHP, visit our Preferred Contractor Network for a list of trusted contractors in your area that can provide you with quotes.
+If you are interested in installing an ASHP, visit our Preferred Contractor Network for a list of trusted contractors in your area that can provide quotes.
 If you have further questions, you can contact us at info@mnashp.org.